 Minnesota State University, Mankato offers many programs designed to inform students and employees about campus security procedures and practices.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
 University Security provides brochures, flyers, pamphlets, and posters concerning various safety and security issues.
-University Security also provides education programs 24/7/365 through the department website (www.mnsu.edu/security).
-Programming includes videos on a variety of safety and emergency preparedness topics including active assailant response, protecting personal property, sexual assault, controlling behavior, stalking, self-defense, travel safety, every day safety, and fire prevention.
+University Security also provides education programs 24/7/365 through the department website https://mankato.mnsu.edu/university-life/health-and-safety/university-security/.
+Programming includes a variety of safety and emergency preparedness topics including active assailant response, protecting personal property, sexual assault, controlling behavior, stalking, self-defense, travel safety, everyday safety, and fire prevention.
 The website also links to several resources on and off campus for a variety of safety issues.

-Additionally, during new student orientations University Security participates in resource fairs and provides presentations to students and their families that discuss personal safety, emergency preparedness, University Security services that are available and University Security procedures and practices.
+Additionally, during student orientations, University Security participates in resource fairs and provides presentations to students and their families that discuss personal safety, emergency preparedness, University Security services that are available and University Security procedures and practices.
 University Security is also available to provide individualized presentations, safety education forums, programs and discussions that can be tailored to any safety topic or concern.
 This programming is available to all members of the campus community, such as residence communities, student groups and faculty and employee groups.
 Safety education and security awareness programs can be scheduled by contacting University Security.
-In 2018, University Security provided approximately 50 such programs.